A Brief History

 Relations between England and Scotland then took center stage.
 Scotland had been paying homage to the English throne for some time and was pretty much left alone.
 The lack of a clear heir to the throne of Scotland in the 1290’s disrupted the stable relationship with England while a battle over succession to the Scottish throne went on.
 The arranged marriage of the 3 year old granddaughter of the deceased Scottish king to the 6 year old son of Edward was supposed to make her (Margaret) the clear heir, but she died at the age of 7 before the marriage took place.
 The battle over Scottish succession was known as “The Great Cause.”
 While the Scots were amenable to Edward’s participation in the selection of their king, such participation would only be tolerated if it were unobtrusive and allowed the Scots their free choice.
 A leading contender for the throne was Robert the Bruce (Robert de Brus, 5th Lord of Annandale) and another was John Balliol, who ascended to the throne with the support of Edward and other English lords and reigned (sort of) from 1292 to 1296.
 His derisive nickname, “Toom Tabard,” means “Empty Coat,” an indication that his legitimacy was not widely accepted.
 Edward had made John and Scotland vassals of England, a situation intolerable to Scottish nobility and John was deposed.

 Chafing under English orders to support an English war with France, the Scots attacked, and Edward mounted his own assault against Scotland, seeking to pacify the rebellious nation.
-A period of fighting between Scots patriots such as William Wallace the English forces of Edward ensued, a conflict known as First War of Scottish Independence, 1296-1328.
+A period of fighting between Scots patriots such as William Wallace and the English forces of Edward ensued, a conflict known as the First War of Scottish Independence, 1296-1328.
 While the Treaty of Edinburgh-Northampton officially ended the war in 1328, the real fighting was over by 1314 when the Scots won at the Battle of Bannockburn.
-As Wallace, later known by his movie sobriquet of “Braveheart,” played by Mel Gibson in the historically inaccurate film of 1995, became a legendary fighter for Scottish “Freedom!” beat the English at the Battle of Stirling Bridge (1297) but then was trounced in 1298 at the Battle of Falkirk.
+Wallace, later known by his movie sobriquet of “Braveheart,” played by Mel Gibson in the historically inaccurate film of 1995, became a legendary fighter for Scottish “Freedom!” when he beat the English at the Battle of Stirling Bridge (1297), though he was later trounced in 1298 at the Battle of Falkirk.

 The end of William Wallace was not the end of war between England and Scotland.
 Edward Longshanks continued his campaign to pacify his northern neighbor and its King, Robert the Bruce.
 After a battle at Loudoun Hill in May of 1307, the first major battle won by King Robert, Edward personally moved to engage Robert and his Scotsmen, but Longshanks developed dysentery and died in July of 1307.
 The body of Edward I was taken to London to be buried at Westminster Abbey.